jconnell11/tof_cam/README.md

 ### Bigger Images

 You can use bilinear interpolation to expand the range images to VGA size so as to be compatible with code written for Kinect or Astra sensors.
-Shown below is an actual tabletop scene produced by [Herbie](https://github.com/jconnell11/Ganbei) the robot.
+Shown below is an actual tabletop scene produced by [Herbie](https://youtu.be/ncSaZPBFY3k) the robot that is used for manipulation.

 ![range](sample/scene_rng.bmp)